Inflectra/kronodesk-documentation/docs/Administration-Guide/Help-Desk-Settings.md

 All statuses must have a display name, which is viewed by the user editing or viewing the ticket.
 The other fields are:

+- **Highlight Color** - you can optionally add a background color to the statuses when displayed in the ticket grid.
+This can be useful to highlight certain statuses that need urgent action.

 -   **Closed for Internal?** - Whether this status is considered as inactive for internal users (employees, support agents, etc.).
 For example the sample status 'Waiting on Customer' would be considered